Thursday & Friday 5:30-8ish

 Reservations are recommended.

-Bird proudly announces SUPPER CLUB EVENTS by reservation only.
-These monthly happenings are announced through our website and newsletter.
+Bird proudly announces Saturday SUPPER CLUB EVENTS by reservation only.
+These weekly happenings are announced through our website and newsletter.
 They are price-fixed dinners that give chef Aaron and artist Nicole Ponsler the opportunity to create…

 If you enjoy Bird’s weekly offerings, you won’t want to miss these special events that showcase Chef Aaron’s culinary and artistic skills.